-USAID established its presence in Jamaica in 1962, the same year the country achieved independence.
+USAID has worked in Jamaica since 1962, the same year the country achieved independence.
 Historically, U.S. assistance priorities in Jamaica have focused on promoting greater transparency and good governance practices; fostering Jamaican participation in regional security; strengthening basic education; reducing the prevalence of HIV/AIDS; promoting economic prosperity; and decreasing vulnerability to climate change.
 In addition to direct foreign aid, USAID implements programs in Jamaica under two regional mechanisms: the Caribbean Basin Security Initiative (CBSI) and the President’s Emergency Plan for AIDS Relief (PEPFAR).

 USAID’s commitment to citizen safety and security began in 2001 with investments to inner city communities focused on creating safe environments where economic opportunities could prosper.
-USAID partnered with the Kingston Restoration Company to increase employment and entrepreneurship opportunities and improving the communities’ capacity for conflict resolution.
-In the same communities where economic investments were occurring, USAID partnered with the Jamaica Constabulary Force implement community policing as a type of law enforcement.
+USAID partnered with the Kingston Restoration Company to increase employment and entrepreneurship opportunities, and improve the communities’ capacity for conflict resolution.
+In the same communities where economic investments were occurring, USAID partnered with the Jamaica Constabulary Force to implement community policing as a type of law enforcement.